bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Introductions/The First Plans To Fight Back - The Seeds Of A Nation.md

 > These [[Rituals|rituals]] are unfortunately lost and do not seem to be in [[Imperial lore|Imperial Lore]],
 > but there are many who are cautious about using [[Spring magic]] for anything
 > other than its restorative properties that could possibly bring about the
-> creation of a second Vallorn.
+> creation of a second [[Vallorn]].
 My personal view is that this is driven by fear
 > rather than understanding, but I can empathise why people may believe this.
-> It is thought that Navarr and Thorn then returned to Miaren, through [[Reikos]] and [[Casinea]] making sure that fortified wayhouses were placed upon [[The Way|the way]].
-One of the stories tells that Navarr and Thorn took an old friend back to Miaren, to live their final days near their home.
+> It is thought that Navarr and Thorn then returned to [[Miaren]], through [[Reikos]] and [[Casinea]] making sure that fortified wayhouses were placed upon [[The Way|the way]].
+One of the stories tells that Navarr and Thorn took an old friend back to [[Miaren]], to live their final days near their home.
 This tale implies credence to two facts, the first is that Navarr was younger than many of her companions, and the second was that she was not from Seren and from somewhere further north, since the stories tell of her wishing that she could one day return home.
 >
 > The next part of the Journey seems to be quicker, although as Navarr was
 > gaining in strength it is likely that more force and more covens were joining to
 > her [[Banner|banner]].
 Trods were created through [[Upwold]], [[Mitwold]], [[Mournwold]] and
 > [[Bregasland]].
 These Trods were the first to fall into disrepair after the offensive
 > of the [[Jotun]], destroyed many of the [[Steadings|steadings]] in these lands and forced the
-> Navarr to forests of [[Liathaven]] or Miaren.
+> Navarr to forests of [[Liathaven]] or [[Miaren]].
 >
 > It is important to note, that Military victory was difficult outside forested
 > areas.
 It was the creation of large amounts of fortresses using the power of